Bayesian Quantile and Expectile Optimisation: BAYESIAN METAMODELS OF RISK MEASURES

+As this likelihood is a monotonic transformation of the empirical risk associated to the pinball or asymmetric quadratic loss (\ref{optrisk}), their minimisers coincide.

+Although the Bayesian quantile model presented above is well known, the Bayesian expectile model we just introduced is new to the best of our knowledge.
+It is worth noting that the non-conjugancy between the prior on $g$ and the likelihood functions implies that the posterior distribution of $g$ given the data is not available in closed form.
+To overcome this, \citet{boukouvalas2012gaussian} use expectation propagation whereas \citet{abeywardana2015variational} favours variational inference.
+The latter appears to be one of the most competitive approaches on the benchmark presented in \cite{torossian2019review} so we will embrace the variational inference framework in the remainder of the paper.

+One limitation of the aforementioned methods is that they can result in overconfident predictions in heteroscedastic settings, as illustrated in Figure \ref{figure_comparaison}.
+The main reason is that they only use a single parameter $\sigma$ to capture the spread for the likelihood function, which amounts to enforcing that the noise amplitude does not change over the input space.
+We believe this can be a severe limitation in the context of quantile optimisation since the fluctuation of the quantile value over the input space is likely to be dictated by the noise distribution itself not being stationary.

-To overcome this issue and to propose a relevant model for heteroscedastic cases, it is necessary to add a degree of freedom to the spread of $\epsilon$ and make it dependent on the variance of $Y_x$.
-For both the asymmetric Laplace and asymmetric Gaussian distributions, it can be done simply by defining $\sigma$ in equations \ref{laplacelik} and \ref{agausslik} as a function of the input parameters.
-Intuitively, using a small $\sigma$ creates a very confident model that tends to interpolate the data while using a large $\sigma$ will add regularity in the model and produce a more robust estimate.
-To incorporate such flexibility, we propose a model with a GP prior on $g$ and on the scale parameter $\sigma$, $i.e.$
+To overcome this issue, we propose to build quantile and expectile models where the spread of the asymmetric Laplace and Gaussian likelihoods varies across the input space.
+For both distributions, this additional flexibility can be achieved by redefining $\sigma$ in equations \ref{laplacelik} and \ref{agausslik} as a function of the input parameters.
+Intuitively, a small value of $\sigma(x)$ means that there is a high penalty for having an estimate of $g(x)$ that is far away from the data, whereas a large value of $\sigma(x)$ means that this penalty is limited and thus leads to more regularity in the model predictions.
+In practice, we choose a Gaussian prior for $g$ and a log-Gaussian prior for $\sigma$,

-where $s_{\max}$ is the \textit{softmax} function.
-It is used in order to ensure the positivity of $\sigma$.
-Estimating the parameters of this model may appear challenging, but the chained GP formalism introduced by \cite{saul2016chained} provides the appropriate framework to do so.
+GPs are very popular surrogate models in BO due to their flexibility at modelling smooth functions.
+Smooth objective functions also have smooth quantiles and so GPs are also a natural choice when modelling quantiles.
+The choice of a log GP prior for $\sigma$ is simply to ensure that the Laplace variance takes only positive values.
+Our quantile model can be compared to the Heteroscedastic GP model introduced by \cite{saul2016chained}, but with a different likelihood function so that the posterior mode corresponds to a quantile or an expectile.